top of page

 Absolutely.
 Students with a valid fee waiver can send unlimited score reports to colleges at no additional cost.
 Without a waiver, you get 4 free score reports (if requested within 9 days of test day) and pay $15 per report after that.

-No. As of now, the College Board does not offer standby testing or waitlist options.
+Currently, the College Board does not offer standby testing or waitlist options for the 2026–27 cycle.
 Always register on time to avoid missing your preferred date.

 Does the SAT still have an essay section with an extra fee?

-No. The SAT Essay has been discontinued, so there is no additional essay fee in 2025.
+No. The SAT Essay has been permanently discontinued.
+There is no additional essay fee in 2026–27 or going forward.

 What happens if I miss the SAT payment during registration?